 Gill is a Scientist and has an Upper Second Honours degree from Durham University where she studied Zoology and Botany.
 She is also a Fellow of the CIPD and a member of several HR and Pensions forums.

-Gill still actively plays tennis at Windsor Tennis club and walks her dogs daily, often rescuing footballs from the path behind the College astroturf!.
+Gill still actively plays tennis at Windsor Tennis club and walks her dogs daily, often rescuing footballs from the path behind the College astroturf!

 Adrian grew up in Cardiff attending Cardiff High School before moving to London to work for the BBC.
 After a brief period there, he realised that he really wanted to teach and so took a BEd in Physics and Mathematics education in Cheshire.
 Subsequently upgrading this to a Master of Science in Post 16 education from the University of Oxford.